1. Install Shade Sails or Cloth

 Watch for Heat Stress

 Even with upgrades, monitor your flock daily in hot weather.
-Signs of heat stress include:
+Signs of heat stress include:- Panting and holding wings away from the body

 - Lethargy or reduced activity